| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 needed," Demarest said.
 A sharp increase in enrollment could force the

 school to enlarge classes, and could clean out its reserves, he said.
-If

 that happened, the district would have to apply to the state Department